 These are some of the common questions we have received about this program.
 Please contact us with any others you may have.

-What is the difference between the Critical Facility Benchmarking and the Critical Facilities Summit?
+What is the difference between the Critical Facility Benchmarking and the Critical Facilities Connect?

 The benchmarking is a structured data comparison among the participants.
-When you enroll, your organization is assigned a unique code so your identity in the survey remains confidential.
-(We will list who is participating but not the codes for each.)
-Then you complete an on-site form or Excel template with your data.
+You complete an online form or Excel template with your data.
 This is compiled into a “report” with comparisons of the various metrics for the group, and all participants receive the results.
+There is no identifying information about the facilities or participants published.
 The results are not available or for sale to non-participants.
-Some summary data will be used for articles or presentations, and group members will also receive copies of those.
+(Some summary data may be used in articles or presentations.)

 I am concerned about sharing data on my critical facility.